 “There’s a cost, but when you get tired of the same look, maybe have the edge of the sign not be white or black.
 Make it the company logo color,” he says.

-Ben Strickland, United Industries‘ national sales manager, says that Ultraboard is a superior foam board because of its durability, rigidity and warp resistance.
+Ben Strickland, United Industries, says that Ultraboard offers durability, rigidity, and warp resistance.

 Ultraboard uses UV-stabilized styrene so that the styrene doesn’t yellow with exposure to light over time.
 The product is used to make routed letters and logos and interior signage.